AmeriCorps Grantees

 813-274-3290

 City Year JacksonvilleCity Year is a nationally recognized program that engages youth ages 17-24 in a year of service.
-AmeriCorps members provide academic services that support students in staying in school and on track to graduation.
-The AmeriCorps members provide in-class and school climate support to students and targeted tutoring and mentoring to students that improves drop out risk indicators in attendance, behavior, English, and/or math.EducationDuvalVeronika McDougald
+The City Year model includes placing AmeriCorps members in low performing schools to keep students in school and on track.
+AmeriCorps members support students by focusing on attendance, behavior, and course performance through in-class tutoring, mentoring, and after school programs.EducationDuvalVeronika McDougald

 6 East Bay Street